-An AI in manufacturing use case that's still rare, but which has some potential, is the "lights-out factory."
-Using AI, robots and other next-generation technologies, a lights-out factory is designed to use an entirely robotic workforce and run with minimal human interaction.
+An AI in manufacturing use case that's still rare but which has some potential is the lights-out factory.
+Using AI, robots and other next-generation technologies, a lights-out factory operates on an entirely robotic workforce and is run with minimal human interaction.

 Manufacturers can potentially save money with lights-out factories because robotic workers don't have the same needs as their human counterparts.
 For example, a factory full of robotic workers doesn't require lighting and other environmental controls, such as air conditioning and heating.
 Manufacturers can economize by adjusting these services.

 Robotic workers can operate 24/7 without succumbing to fatigue or illness and have the potential to produce more products than their human counterparts, with potentially fewer mistakes.

 AI systems that use machine learning algorithms can detect buying patterns in human behavior and give insight to manufacturers.